 This allows you to input any text item that you wish but in case it matches one of the previously listed items, it also accepts that input and shows the new option as expected.

-4. Repeat the steps for however many sub-questions you want or need to use on your form.
+Repeat the steps for however many sub-questions you need on your form.

 How to use Auto-fill